-See D.4.5 Other losses we won't cover, page 65 and E. General exclusions - things we never cover, page 85.
+See D.4.8 Other losses we don't cover for baggage and personal items, page 68 and 'E. General exclusions - things we never cover', page 84.

 Depreciation may apply to claims for your personal items

 When you claim for a personal item, we may subtract the value the item has lost over time (depreciation).
 The table below shows how we apply depreciation to items.